mtov/engsoftmoderna/en/chapter1.md

 with citizens through software applications like public service delivery platforms and tax collection systems.
 Many businesses sell a wide range of products directly to consumers via e-commerce platforms.
-Software is also in physical products and devices including cars, airplanes, satellites, and robots.
-Furthermore, software is revitalizing traditional industries and services such as telecommunications, transportation in large urban centers, and advertising.
+Software is also in physical products, including cars, airplanes, satellites, and robots.
+Furthermore, software is revitalizing traditional industries such as telecommunications, transportation in large urban centers, and advertising.

 Given the crucial role software plays in our society, it's unsurprising that a subfield of Computer Science focuses